Hadrianxx/DFS-Analytics-Toolbox/README.md

     git clone https://github.com/znmeb/DFS-Analytics-Toolbox.git
     cd DFS-Analytics-Toolbox
     export HOST_PROJECT_HOME="your host projects directory"
-    docker-compose up --build
+    docker-compose up
     ```

-   `docker-compose` will build the image if it's not on your machine, then bring up the `dfstools` service.
+   `docker-compose` will pull the image from the Docker Hub repository if it's not on your machine, then bring up the `dfstools` service.
 The current image is about 1.4 GB.

 2. When the notebook server is ready, you'll see a line like